 Examples of Localized Knowledge Structures

 1. Create all Cards in English (or another default language).
-Include a translation of the Card's content in an additional language, below the English.
+Include a translation of the Card's content in an additional language.

 For example, an English and Spanish Card might be titled: "Tips to maintain knowledge in several languages / Mantener los conocimientos en varios idiomas".
 Add the English version of the content at the top of the Card.
 Add translations of the same content in a different language below, for reference.